Causal Intersectionality and Dual Form of Gradient Descent for Multimodal Analysis: a Case Study on Hateful Memes: Abstract

 \section{Abstract}

-In the wake of the explosive growth of machine learning (ML) usage, particularly within the context of emerging Large Language Models (LLMs), comprehending the semantic significance rooted in their internal workings is crucial.
-While causal analyses focus on defining semantics and its quantification, the gradient-based approach is central to explainable AI (XAI), tackling the interpretation of the black box.
-By synergizing these approaches, the exploration of how a model's internal mechanisms illuminate its causal effect has become integral for evidence-based decision-making.
-A parallel line of research has revealed that intersectionality - the combinatory impact of multiple demographics of an individual - can be structured in the form of an Averaged Treatment Effect (ATE).
-Initially, this study illustrates that the hateful memes detection problem can be formulated as an ATE, assisted by the principles of intersectionality, and that a modality-wise summarization of gradient-based attention attribution scores can delineate the distinct behaviors of three Transformer-based models concerning ATE.
-Subsequently, we show that the latest LLM LLaMA2 has the ability to disentangle the intersectional nature of memes detection in an in-context learning setting, with their mechanistic properties elucidated via meta-gradient, a secondary form of gradient.
-In conclusion, this research contributes to the ongoing dialogue surrounding XAI and the multifaceted nature of ML models.
+Amidst the rapid expansion of Machine Learning (ML) and Large Language Models (LLMs), understanding the semantics within their mechanisms is vital.
+Causal analyses define semantics, while gradient-based methods are essential to eXplainable AI (XAI), interpreting the model's 'black box'.
+Integrating these, we investigate how a model's mechanisms reveal its causal effect on evidence-based decision-making.
+Research indicates intersectionality - the combined impact of an individual's demographics - can be framed as an Average Treatment Effect (ATE).
+This paper demonstrates that hateful meme detection can be viewed as an ATE estimation using intersectionality principles, and summarized gradient-based attention scores highlight distinct behaviors of three Transformer models.
+We further reveal that LLM Llama-2 can discern the intersectional aspects of the detection through in-context learning and that the learning process could be explained via meta-gradient, a secondary form of gradient.
+In conclusion, this work furthers the dialogue on Causality and XAI.
+Our code is available online (see \textit{External Resources} section).